 Patients who seemingly do it all right – eat healthy, exercise and generally take good care of their bodies – still can experience declines in their testosterone levels because they are constantly bombarded by environmental toxins and endocrine disruptors.

 Dr. Maristany’s goal is to help patients optimize their testosterone levels.
 It’s a powerful brain stimulant, but also is a powerful body regulator.
 Every individual is different, which is why he spends hours delving into patients’ medical histories and concerns before drafting a to-do list that, if followed, can reduce or eliminate many of their health concerns.

 As always, consult with your physician prior to making any substantial lifestyle, health or nutritional changes.
-To schedule an appointment and discuss your personal health and wellness goals, call the Naples Center for Functional Medicine at 239-649-7400 or submit an appointment request through our online form.
+For questions, please contact our office at 239-649-7400 or submit an appointment request through our online form.